Perth | Australia

 Stop 6 – Grow Your Own

-Grow Your Own references the emergence of the organic farming movement that happened in the 20th century.
-It encourages the people to connect to the city.
+Grow Your Own pays homage to the 20th-century emergence of the organic farming movement, urging individuals to reconnect with the city.

 • Artist: James Angus.